plone/Products.ResourceRegistries/README.txt

   - Enable developers to activate/deactivate their styles in a simpler way

+  - Enable compression to safe bandwidth and download time

 Usage

-  ResourceRegistries 1.1 requires CMF 1.5.5 or later.
+  ResourceRegistries 1.2 requires CMF 1.5.5 or later.

   The CSSRegistry and JSRegistry is configured through the ZMI. it can be found in the ZMI of your plonesite as 'portal_css' and 'portal_javascript'.